Lord Alan Sugar is no longer in business with The Apprentice 2015 winner Joseph Valente, it has emerged.

 The tycoon invested the £250,000 prize in Valente's boiler company ImpraGas.

-However, today it's been revealed that he has split from the business, with Valente buying back his 50% stake.
+However, earlier this year it was revealed that he had split from the business, with Valente buying back his 50% stake.

 They remain on good terms, with Sugar promising he will continue to offer support to his former protégé.